What is the Friendship Force of the National Capital Area (FFNCA)?

 - FFNCA was founded in 1980

-- Claire Gesalman is the current president of FFNCA
+- Mari Clarke is the president of FFNCA

 - We are a chapter of Friendship Force International (FFI), an organization dedicated to increasing understanding among the people of various countries